shuiqiangchen/flink/docs/dev/python/datastream-api-users-guide/operators.md

 # DataStream Transformations

+## Basic Transformations

 DataStream programs in Flink are regular programs that implement transformations on data streams (e.g., mapping, filtering, reducing).
 Please see [operators]({% link dev/stream/operators/index.md %}
 ?code_tab=python) for an overview of the available stream transformations in Python DataStream API.

+## The ProcessFunction and Timer

+The ProcessFunction is a low-level stream processing operation, giving access to the basic building blocks of all (acyclic) streaming applications.
+It can be thought of as a FlatMapFunction with access to keyed state and timers..
+It handles events by being invoked for each event received in the input stream(s).
+And the KeyedProcessFunction gives access to keyed state and timers.

+The timers allow applications to react to changes in processing time and in event time.
+Every call to the function process_element() gets a Context object which gives access to the element’s event time timestamp, and to the TimerService.
+The TimerService can be used to register callbacks for future event-/processing-time instants.
+With event-time timers, the on_timer() method is called when the current watermark is advanced up to or beyond the timestamp of the timer, while with processing-time timers, on_timer() is called when wall clock time reaches the specified time.
+During that call, all states are again scoped to the key with which the timer was created, allowing timers to manipulate keyed state.
+For more details, please refer to [Process Function]({% link dev/stream/operators/process_function.md %}?code_tab=python).

+<span class="label label-info">Note</span> Please implement `KeyedProcessFunction` for `KeyedStream`s.

 # Functions
 Most transformations require a user-defined function as input to define the functionality of the transformation.
 The